 Numerical analysis results are shown in the figure below.
 Here, turbulent energy k (m2/s2) is the sum of squares of the x, y, and z components of fluctuating velocity u, v, and w.
 The average value for the relevant pipe cross-section is kav [22, 24].

 The upper left figure is the mass solid fraction distribution at the pipe cross section of a circular pipe with an inner diameter of 15 mm, employing the kinetic theory that considers collisions between the solid particle and the pipe wall, and among particles.
-During pseudo-homogeneous flow at high flow velocity, the phenomenon in which solid particles move towards the pipe center region is clearly illustrated.
+During pseudo-homogeneous flow at high flow velocity, the phenomenon in which solid particles move toward the pipe center region is clearly illustrated.

 The upper right figures show the streamlines, flow velocities, and flow directions (arrows) associated with secondary flow of solid particles in an equilateral triangular pipe with sides of 20 mm and a square pipe with sides of 12 mm.
 While there is hardly any secondary flow near the pipe center, two similar-sized vortices are seen at each apex, flowing from the center to the apex, and then returning to the center after travelling the pipe wall.
 Numerical analysis, not presented here, indicates that secondary flows exist for high-velocity liquid nitrogen and slush nitrogen flows in square and triangular pipes.

 The lower right figures show the distribution of turbulent energy generating in liquid nitrogen for a circular pipe with an inner diameter of 15 mm, and an equilateral triangular pipe with sides of 26 mm having the same hydraulic diameter (D = 15 mm) as for the circular pipe.
 Even though the hydraulic diameter is the same, the influence of the turbulent energy generating at the apexes means that the average turbulent energy is greater for the triangular pipe than for the circular pipe.